 My boys LOVED this craft and I’m not gonna lie, I obviously did too! 🙂 You can create some pretty funny scenes with your snowman.
 These would make the cutest cards for Christmas if you folded your paper in half instead of cutting it.

 I am a Wife and Mommy to three who LOVES doing arts and crafts with my kids.
-The kids section of the library is like my second home and we love making crafts based on stories we are reading.
-One of my most favorite crafts we’ve done this year has been our House for Hermit Crab, which happened to be inspired by a post I saw right here on Handprint & Footprint Art.
+The kids section of the library is like my second home.
+We love making crafts based on stories we are reading.
+One of my most favorite crafts we’ve done this year has been our House for Hermit Crab, which happened to be inspired by a post I saw in this crab craft post found right here on Fun Handprint Art.

 Another fun craft we did this year using our hand prints was our My Five Piggies Craft to go along with the popular children’s story Piggies by Audrey Wood.